techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (140)
 Suppose the type of xarr is an array of XXX, and the type of yarr is an array of YYY.
 When is the assignment xarr = yarr; legal?
 (Choose one.)

-a.
-Sometimes
+A. Sometimes

-b.
-Always
+B. Always

-c.
-Never
+C. Never

-d.
-None of the others choices
+D. None of the others choices

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: